 View our installation video below, or continue reading for spindle installation instructions.

-The first step is somewhat obvious.
-That is to measure in between the posts to get our handrail measurement.
+The first step is to measure in between the posts to get the handrail measurement.
 Rarely will you find that your measurements are exactly the same on the top and bottom because of your post not being precisely plumb.

-Utilizing this system eliminates the screw or nail exposed on the top of the handrail producing a beautiful finish.
+Utilizing this system eliminates the screw or nail exposed on the top of the handrail, producing a beautiful finish.
 On the bottom, we suggest installing the handrail with the groove facing down.

-Staple the top lattice strip to the spindles.
+- Staple the top lattice strip to the spindles.

-Add a screw to every spindle.
+- Add a screw to every spindle.

 - Repeat step 1 and 2 for the bottom handrail.
 Note that you don’t need a lattice strip for the bottom.

 Another method is to toe-screw the handrails to the post.
-It's good practice to pre-drill your screw holes of you are going this route.
+It's good practice to pre-drill your screw holes if you are going this route.